Vapoor/Vapoor/README.md

 - Enjoy programming using a lot of differents languages and frameworks, back-end like front-end !
 - Big Japan Lover 🇯🇵
-- Enjoyer of Kafka <3 (Honkai Star Rail Character)
+- Enjoyer of Shorekeeper (Wuthering Waves character)

 ## What do/did I Learn(ed) ?